 As a former bouncer and hairdresser it was inevitable that I would become a playwright, scriptwriter and director.
 Seriously, eighteen years of dealing with neurotic catwalk models and gangsters was ideal preparation for a career in film, TV and radio.

 About writer's work

-My feature film "Night People" was awarded the BAFTA Scotland and Cineworld Audience Award.
-In 2012 my 90 mins radio drama "A Man's World" was broadcast on BBC R3.
+My feature film, "Night People", was awarded the BAFTA Scotland and Cineworld Audience Award.
+In 2012, my 90 minute radio drama "A Man's World" was broadcast on BBC R3.

 I am available for residencies, workshops, panels and mentoring.
 I work with authors, poets and short story writers on behalf of organisations such as The Scottish Book Trust, Screen Academy Scotland and Govan Initiative.
-So far the furthest I've travelled to present a class was the Arctic Circle and my workshops and classes are fun and highly interactive.
-If you have an idea for a session we can create something inspiring.
+So far, the furthest I've travelled to present a class was the Arctic Circle - my workshops and classes are fun and highly interactive.
+If you have an idea for a session, together we can create something inspiring.

-Schools events have included helping 8 to 10 year old boys engage with reading, writing and in some cases issues of behaviour.
-Using Mind Mapping exercises we explore ways to create characters and story worlds.
+School events have included helping 8-10 year old boys engage with reading, writing and in some cases issues of behaviour.
+Using Mind Mapping exercises we explored ways to create characters and story worlds.
 This is a fun and highly interactive way to explore issues of emotions and behaviour without participants feeling uncomfortable.

 For the last five years I have been a volunteer counsellor with the UK charity Childline.

 My book, Making it as a Screenwriter, is available to download from www.meadkerr.com.
 All proceeds from sales goes to Childline.